-At December 31, 2021, Mountain View Fire Protection District reported a liability of \$109,370 for its proportionate share of the net OPEB liability.
-The net OPEB liability for the HCTF was measured as of December 31, 2020, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2019.
+At December 31, 2022, Mountain View Fire Protection District reported a liability of \$111,525 for its proportionate share of the net OPEB liability.
+The net OPEB liability for the HCTF was measured as of December 31, 2021, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2020.

 Mountain View Fire Protection District's proportion of the net OPEB liability was based on the District's contributions to the HCTF for the calendar year 2020 relative to the total contributions of participating employers to the HCTF.
 At December 31, 2020, Mountain View Fire Protection District's proportion was 0.011% percent, which was an increase of 0.00047% from its proportion measured as of December 31, 2019.
+Standard update procedures were used to roll-forward the TOL to December 31, 2021.
+The District proportion of the net OPEB liability was based on District's contributions to the HCTF for the calendar year 2021 relative to the total contributions of participating employers to the HCTF.